minima52/digital-garden/_pages/trip/east-asia-2014.md

 ### Seoul (37.5665° N, 126.9780° E)

-I remember feeling excited when our flight landed in Incheon Airport.<br />
+I remember feeling excited when our flight landed in Incheon Airport.
 We stayed at a traditional hanok in Seoul.
-The host was delighful, making sure we were well fed each morning.<br />
-On our final night she made us <i>tteokguk</i> (떡국), made up of sliced rice cakes in a broth, which I savoured every bite of it.<br />
-We visited Bukchon Hanok Village, and rented a bike and cycled along the Han River. <br />
+The host was delighful, making sure we were well fed each morning.
+On our final night she made us <i>tteokguk</i> (떡국), made of sliced rice cakes in a broth, which I savoured every bite of it.
+We visited Bukchon Hanok Village, and rented a bike and cycled along the Han River.
 The food we had in Seoul was the best - mandu, bibim naengmyeon, fried chicken with <i>makgeolli</i>, gingseng chicken...

 <img src="/assets/2014-skorea-001.jpg" alt="Along the Han River">